manishemi/manishemi.github.io/_posts/2021-05-02-Transformers.md

 z = Normalized output

 #### Decoder:
 The decoder also is composed of a stack of N identical layers.
 It has two sub-layer in each encoder layer, the decoder inserts a third sub-layer, which performs multi-head attention over the output of the encoder stack.
 Similar to the encoder, the decoder has layer normalization.
 In the third sub-layer, we have a different form from another attention mechanism which is the masking method, it ensures that prediction for position i can depend on the known outputs at positions less than i

-#### Attention
+#### Attention:
+An attention function can be described as mapping query and a set of key-value pairs to an output, where the query, keys, values, and output are all vectors.
+The output computed as a weighted sum of the values, where the weight assigned to each value (how much attention should pay for this value)